SYNQ-Technologies/public-docs/docs/call-for-help/call-buttons.md

 2. Verify that button is configured to with the the expected Teams channel.

 ### Message arrives in Teams, but does not notify
-Notifications may be disabled in the channel in Teams.
+Notifications may be disabled for the channel in Teams.
 1. Click the `...` menu on the channel in Teams
 2. Select __Channel notifications__
 3. Modify the notification setting